by Chris Dodson

 Rorthak and Mooble sat together in the dining hall of the great ship, sipping wine and poring over the notes they had taken during their short visit to Earth.

 “Interesting creatures, indeed,” Mooble was saying, “although they still have much to learn.”

 Rorthak nodded his left head knowingly.
 “Yes, but perhaps we have much to learn from them as well.
-As far as the psychology team was able to discern, they only have two major modes of expression.”
+As far as the psychology team was able to discern, they have only two major modes of expression.”